kismat5455/Calculator/README.md

     Performs basic arithmetic operations (addition, subtraction, multiplication, division).
     Handles decimal numbers and chaining operations.
-    Includes a clear button and a functional display.
+    Includes a clear button and a functional display Takes input from the keyboard.

 Technologies:

     HTML: Structure of the calculator layout.
-    CSS: Styling for the appearance.
+    CSS: Styling for the appearance and responsive.
     JavaScript: Logic for handling calculations and user interactions.

 Installation/Usage: